Abstract

 a high proportion of impacts were to the lover facial and side of face areas and it is imperative that the temporal area be more fully protected than it is by current bicycle helmet designs. “

 The research recommended changes in the Australian helmet standard to rectify these deficiencies.
-None of these deficiencies have has been rectified.
-Twenty five years later, Australia still does not have an appropriate standard for child helmets and helmets are still not tested for rotational acceleration, the primary cause of diffuse axonal injury – a debilitative brain injury.
+25 years later, none of these deficiencies have been rectified.
+Australia still does not have a separate standard for child helmets.
+Helmets are still not tested for rotational acceleration, the main cause of brain injury.

 There are two types of brain injury: focal and diffuse.
-Focal injury occur when the skull is damaged from being hit.
+Focal injury occur when the skull hits a surface.
 Diffuse injury occurs when the head rotates quickly.
-The skull may not be damaged, but there can severe internal brain injury.
+Although the skull is intact, there can severe internal brain injury.
 This article reports from a surgeon who operates on cyclists:

 the whole brain is shaken up, creating many little tears in its inner structure …